cobianzo/coco-gravity-form-map-field/README.md

 `node .github/scripts/build-plugin.js`

-will create `dist/asim-gravity-form-map-field.zip` using the version from the comment in `asim-gravity-form-map-field.php`, ready for distribution. (see more in ./bin/readme-bin.md)
+will create `dist/coco-gravity-form-map-field.zip` using the version from the comment in `coco-gravity-form-map-field.php`, ready for distribution. (see more in ./bin/readme-bin.md)

 # Continous Integration/ Development